45+ Gorgeous Bullet Journal Weekly Spreads To Try Right Now

 I'm also loving how much the colors here contrast with the black of the headers and daily boxes.

-Love this spread and the style.
-Especially little details like the washi tape she drew herself.
+Love this spread and the style, the creator managed to make an Animal Crossing layout by keeping her own drawing aesthetics.
+I adore the little details like the washi tape she drew herself.

 Another cool trick is that this weekly spread is a dutch door, that way there is a lot of space for daily boxes, but also extra space for study notes and whatever else is hiding on the other side.